chaos-genius/chaosgenius-docs/docs/introduction.md

 -   [Translate our Readme](https://github.com/chaos-genius/.github/blob/main/README.md).

--   Show us some love - Give us a star!
+-   Show us some love - Give us a 🌟!

 ## Roadmap

-Check out our Roadmap
+Check out our [Roadmap](/Roadmap/roadmap.md) covering our immediate and 6-12 week milestones.
+Something missing?
+Feel free to raise an issue or drop us a line.

 ## License

 Chaos Genius is licensed under the MIT license.
-See the LICENSE file for licensing information.
+See the [LICENSE](/License/license.md) section for licensing information.